-As David Hieatt, founder of both howies and the Do Lectures, wrote of his latest venture, also situated in Cardigan, the home of his first two companies:
+As David Hieatt, founder of both howies and the Do Lectures, wrote of his latest company, also situated in Cardigan, the home of his first two ventures:

 That’s why we have started The Hiut Denim Company.
 To bring manufacturing back home.
 To use all that skill on our doorstep.
 And to breathe new life into our town.

-In this, we would suggest that the emerging ‘even newer spirit’ of capitalism is working through tensions between conservative and artistic criticisms of capitalism, whilst sidestepping the social criticism that is essential to the most directly anti-capitalist elements of the social movements that inspire it.
+In this, we would suggest that an emerging ‘even newer spirit’ of capitalism is working through tensions between conservative and artistic criticisms of capitalism, whilst sidestepping the social criticism that is essential to the most directly anti-capitalist elements of the social movements that inspire it.
 These tensions arise from the inability of the ungrounded entrepreneurial mobility of the ‘new spirit’ to address ecological responsibility but also reflect an unacknowledged dependence on the state and regional development funds.
-The result is something approximating a light-green, paternalistic entrepreneurialism that draws upon elements of the German Mittelstand model of SMEs and underpinning bürgerlich values of Anstand (decency) and social responsibility.
+The result is something approximating a light-green, paternalistic entrepreneurialism that draws upon elements of the German Mittelstand model of medium-sized business and its underpinning bürgerlich/bourgeois values of Anstand (decency) and social responsibility.
 The ‘even newer’ spirit thus draws upon retrospective, nostalgic desires for a stable past, reflecting elements of conservatism, and combines them with a forward looking, utopian imaginary that centres upon the artistic criticism of capitalism.

-The peculiar models of temporality mobilised in this emerging discourse simultaneously referenced a romantic pre-modern past and a utopian technology-led future.
-Nostalgia is usually most simply defined as an attachment to the past, but in organization studies it was initially understood as an emotion or sentiment (Gabriel 1993) based on personal experience and preferably memories of embodied events.
+The peculiar temporal regimes mobilised in this emerging discourse simultaneously referenced a romantic pre-modern past and a utopian technology-led future.
+Nostalgia is usually most simply defined as an attachment to the past, but in organization studies it was initially understood as an emotion or sentiment (Gabriel 1993) based on personal experience and memories of embodied events.
 These feelings are said to generate ontological security, particularly when threatened by economic or managerial changes.
 However, as Strangleman (1999, 2012) emphasises, nostalgia also has considerable managerial potential as a means of striving for control of the ideological construction of the present and future.
-Nostalgia is therefore less rooted in emotion, sentiment, and direct experience, and is therefore more fungible.
-History is not a series of events or facts, but a resource that is mobilised and contested to support or challenge preferred ways of framing what can and will happen.
+Nostalgia is therefore less rooted in emotion, sentiment, and direct experience, and more fungible, a reference to a series of events as a resource that is mobilised and contested to support or challenge preferred ways of framing what can and will happen.

 Contestations of the past in Strangleman’s empirical context, the British railway system, also suggest a high degree of ‘nostophobia’.
 Managers sought to ‘free’ that industry from (what they framed as) unhealthy links to the past by changing outward symbolic manifestations of culture and identity, and by encouraging older employees to retire thus severing the embodied histories of the organization.
 Managerial rebranding looked further into the past to re-construct a historically meaningful identity, breaking with recent history and embracing a more distant past.
 This is always an ‘active recasting of the past’, a ‘process of selection and rejection of particular historical interpretations and the context in which these occur’ (Strangleman 1999, 742).
-This dynamic is especially important to our analysis, as it allows for the construction of futures that can legitimately reference the past, so long as it is a past that has not been experienced by anyone involved in the organization.
+This dynamic is especially important to our analysis, as it allows for the construction of futures that can legitimately reference the past, so long as it is a past that has not been experienced by anyone involved in constructing the future.